sosina14/sosina14/README.md

+✈✨✨✨✨✨✨🌝✨✨✨✨✨✨✨🌝✨✨✨✨✨✨✨🌝✨✨✨✨✨✨✨✨✨✈

-# Hi there, I'm Sosina! 👋
+# Hi there 🙋‍♀️, I'm Sosina! 👋

-Welcome to my GitHub profile!
+🥰 Welcome to my GitHub profile!
 I'm passionate about software development and always eager to learn new technologies and improve my skills.

 ## 🚀 About Me